 After you put together all of your proof and evidence that you were sexually harassed, your next step must be to report the harassment to your employer.
 Your employee handbook or manual will outline who you should speak to.
 However, it will almost always be your human resources representative, direct supervisor, or department manager.
 If one of these people is your harasser, don’t be afraid to go above their heads with the complaint.

 Once the report has been filed, you will be legally required to give your employer some time to remedy the situation.
 There are no laws that say the employer must fire the harasser.
 They must only make the harassment stop.
 As such, you shouldn’t be shocked to find your harasser is moved to a different department or branch of the company rather than being let go.

 Hire an Attorney who has experience with sexual harassment cases

-If your company chooses not to act on your complaint or their actions are insufficient, you will need to consult with an attorney about your next steps.
+If your company chooses not to act on your complaint that you were sexually harassed or their actions are insufficient, you will need to consult with an attorney about your next steps.
 Your lawyer will be able to help you communicate your concerns to your employer, write letters on your behalf, and even go to court if necessary.
 Whatever action is required, your lawyer will take it.

 Schedule an Initial Consultation with Kirakosian Law APC

 You have legal options after experiencing sexual harassment in the workplace.
 Speak with a Los Angeles sexual harassment lawyer at Kirakosian Law APC today by calling (213) 417-9790 or sending us a request via our online contact form.